 And you can find both tunes (the other is "Fishin' Around") on Spotify.

-Prestige released the two cuts they accepted as a 78 RPM single, and they later became part of the labels very first 10-inch LP, Lennie Tristano and Lee Konitz (PRLP 101).
+Prestige released the two cuts they accepted as a 78 RPM single, and they later became part of the labels very first 10-inch LP, Lennie Tristano and Lee Konitz (PRLP 101), along with two more cuts recorded on September 27th with the same lineup, but with Jeff Morton replacing Denzil Best.

 I recommend listening along with me on this journey through a particular slice of jazz.
 I can't begin to express how rewarding it's turning out to be.
 And I wouldn't at all mind seeing a few comments.